 Mall road was like backyard and we took many walks during the day, to enjoy the coffee houses, to buy the popular local tea or just stroll along with million other tourists.

 Service and food are good as we expect from a high-end hotel.
 The staff is friendly.

 You must sit out in their gardens or verandahs at sunset time for a lovely view.
-Of course my favorite time – mornings is also a good time to sit out when the air is so crisp that you want to inhale it all.
+Of course my favorite time – mornings are also a good time to sit out when the air is so crisp that you want to inhale it all.

 I would be happy to go back to this luxury hotel for exploring some more of the charming hill town.

 Recommend you to read following travel blog posts on things to do in this popular hill station.